B4rtDC/MaxEntropyGraphs.jl/performance/readme.md

 iteration budget of `1000` (`maxiters` / `max_steps`).
 Without this, NEMtropy's default 100-step cap
 would let it stop at a looser solution and look faster; with matched settings the timing differences reflect the solvers, not their stopping criteria.
-(Even so, on the BiCM quasi-Newton solve NEMtropy stalls at a ~10⁻⁷ solution while MaxEntropyGraphs.jl converges to ~10⁻⁹ — see `accuracy_comparison.jl`.)
+(Even so, on the BiCM quasi-Newton solve NEMtropy stalls at a ~10⁻⁷ solution while MaxEntropyGraphs.jl converges to ~10⁻⁹.
+See `accuracy_comparison.jl`.)

 ## Solver-method correspondence